zarusz/SlimMessageBus/docs/provider_redis.md

 ### Pub/Sub

-Unlike other messaging brokers implementing pub/sub, Redis Pub/Sub does not allow to have multiple named subscriptions for a topic and the same client (see [here](https://redis.io/topics/pubsub)).
-Instead each redis client becomes an individual subscriber of a topic when the client subscribes.
+Unlike other messaging brokers implementing pub/sub, [Redis Pub/Sub](https://redis.io/docs/manual/pubsub/) does not have a concept of named subscriptions for a topic.
+Instead each connected consumer process (Redis client) subscribes to the topic.
+As a result each connected consumer process will get a copy of the published message.
+From the Redis docs:

+> Messages sent by other clients to these channels will be pushed by Redis to all the subscribed clients.
+Subscribers receive the messages in the order that the messages are published.

 Consider a micro-service that performs the following SMB registration and uses the SMB Redis transport: